What is Sting's Every Breath You Take really about? Decoding the mysterious hit

 Sound and vision were in sync for Every Breath You Take.

-Directed by English filmmakers Goodley and Cream, the music video is hailed as a classic of the format.
+Directed by English filmmakers Godley and Creme, the music video is hailed as a classic of the format.

 Shot in black and white and with band members rendered in an almost creamy tint, the brooding piece has The Police and accompanying string section performing the track in a sparse ballroom.